Eldow227/Databases/README.md

-# Databases
+In this repository I present my SQL code.

-This repository stores databases and queries created using SQL.
+You can find databases here and their schemes which I used to create them.